Piece of Mind: Release and reception

+Tour

-The supporting tour titled the World Piece Tour opened at Hull City Hall on 2 May.
-The tour concluded on 18 December, and its 139 concerts included a televised performance at Westfalenhalle in Dortmund.
+The UK leg of the World Piece Tour opened at Hull City Hall on 2 May.
+Subsequent legs in Europe, the US, followed by a second European tour were later carried out before the tour concluded on 18 December with a televised performance at Westfalenhalle in Dortmund.
+A total of 139 shows were performed throughout the tour.

+The tour was supported by Grand Prix in the UK, Rock Goddess during the first European leg, Saxon, Fastway, Coney Hatch, Quiet Riot and Axe in the US, and by the Michael Schenker Group during the second European leg.
+Local Dutch band Vandale also supported the band during their show in Kerkrade.

 Cover versions

 In 2010, Maiden uniteD, featuring lead singer Damian Wilson, released an all-acoustic reinterpretation of the album entitled Mind the Acoustic Pieces.

 Two songs were covered for the 2008 tribute album Maiden Heaven: A Tribute to Iron Maiden: "The Trooper" by Coheed and Cambria and "To Tame a Land" by Dream Theater.
 The latter was also included in the special edition of Dream Theater's 2009 album Black Clouds & Silver Linings.

-"The Trooper" has been covered by Finnish doom/death metal band Sentenced on their 1994 EP The Trooper, the American heavy metal band Iced Earth on the "tour edition" of their 2011 album, Dystopia, the death metal band Vital Remains on the 1998 tribute album A Call to Irons, Christian hard rock band Stryper on the album, The Covering, in 2011, and Swedish lounge act Hellsongs on their 2008 album, Hymns in the Key of 666.
+"The Trooper" has been covered by Finnish doom/death metal band Sentenced on their 1994 EP The Trooper, the American heavy metal band Iced Earth on the "tour edition" of their 2011 album, Dystopia, the death metal band Vital Remains on the 1998 tribute album A Call to Irons, Christian metal band Stryper on the album The Covering in 2011, and Swedish lounge act Hellsongs on their 2008 album, Hymns in the Key of 666.
+In 2024, Mongolian folk metal band The Hu released a Mongolian language version of "The Trooper" on their EP of the same name.

 "Where Eagles Dare" has been covered by Fozzy on their second album, Happenstance, in 2002.
 Fozzy have also covered "The Prisoner" (from The Number of the Beast) on their debut, Fozzy.
 The song was also covered by Faroese viking metal band Týr on their 2013 album Valkyrja, and Deliverance on their 2013 album Hear What I Say!.